ash0080/gun.doc.cn/Getting-Started-(v0.3.x).md

  - [Further Reading](#how-to)

 ## Introduction
-Gun is a small, distributed data sync and storage solution that runs everywhere JavaScript does.
+GUN is a small, distributed data sync and storage solution that runs everywhere JavaScript does.
 GUN lets you focus on the data you need to store, retrieve and share without worrying about merge conflicts, network partitions, or synchronizing offline edits.

 #### Offline-First
 When a browser peer sends a request, it'll merge the responses with it's own model using our [conflict resolution](https://github.com/amark/gun/wiki/Conflict-Resolution-with-Guns), then cache the result.
 Since it's cached on the client, there are a few interesting side effects: